 To do some sightseeing and money exchange all at once at an official bank, try the nearby historic, Standard Bank.

-Now that the disparity between the ‘official’ exchange rate and the black market rate has reached 30% or more, those with U.S. bank accounts are using Xoom to transfer money at a much more favorable rate.
+The main problem with using an atm to withdrawal cash while in Argentina is that the withdrawal limits are low and the fees are high.
+Expect to pay about a US$7 fee per $130 or $150 you withdrawal, unless your bank reimburses fees.
+Many with U.S. bank accounts use Xoom to transfer money at a much more favorable rate.
 To learn how to use it, read our post ‘How to Use Xoom in Argentina‘ on our sister site, Wander-Argentina.org.

 Sex Show and Brothel Scams